 Sometimes a local medical is necessary, which is at no cost to you.
 We arrange this for you at a local clinic that is convenient to you.
 However, we can discuss this in more detail during your free consultation if you have any questions about company car accident claims.

-Under the driving at work regulations 1997, all employees driving company vehicles should undergo a driving at work risk assessment to firstly ensure that they are competent drivers, so they don’t pose any unnecessary risk to themselves or others on the roads, but also to make sure that there are no unnecessary risks involved in the driving task they have been set.
+All employees driving company vehicles should undergo a driving at work risk assessment to firstly ensure that they are competent drivers, so they don’t pose any unnecessary risk to themselves or others on the roads, but also to make sure that there are no unnecessary risks involved in the driving task they have been set.
 Driving continuously without a break is a common reason for work-related road deaths in the UK.
 So all drivers of company vehicles should also be given a schedule that will show the company car driver’s maximum hours that they are allowed to drive without taking a break by health and safety laws.